Ananya2001-an/Architect/README.md

 generate designs, craft architectures, and analyze project feasibility.
 Its ultimate goal is to empower dreamers and innovators to turn their ideas into reality in the chaotic atmosphere of a hackathon.

+> This project won the third overall prize in Hacks for Hackers hackathon conducted by MLH 🏆 View details [here](https://devpost.com/software/architect-rev4cq)

 ![Screenshot 2023-07-23 150131](https://github.com/Ananya2001-an/Architect/assets/55504616/47f23d28-a646-4ac7-8679-fc66ac3a9a42)

 ## What it does